 If you are interested in learning more about ecotourism and voluntourism in Belize, you can follow my documentary The Giving Journey.

 Anna is the nomadic storyteller behind Spin the Globe Project, an ethical adventure travel and lifestyle blog.
-After her early retirement from the international development sector, she decided to build an online business and travel full-time in her converted van.
 You can usually find her wandering to waterfalls and glacial lakes with her dog Cagney.
 Check out Spin the Globe Project and follow her journey on Instagram (@spintheglobeproject) and YouTube.